flash1001/chatbot-philomena/README.md

 2. fine_tuned_model_analysis.ipynb will help you evaluate how well your Fine-Tuned model was trained, remember to train it and to validate it with much valuable data as possible.
 This file will give you a train_loss and train_accuracy as primary data, and are pretty self explanatory on what they do.
 In addition, you can play with some parameters of the model you created as if it was the OpenAI playground.
-You'll see an example message on this section to help you use it, although i recommend to use the real thing
+You'll see an example message on this section to help you use it, although I recommend to use the real thing
 [OpenAI Playground](https://platform.openai.com/playground/chat?models=gpt-4o).
 If you are not satisfied with how your model responds don't blame yourself, as collecting valuable data is a hard task, and it happened to me quite a few times ;).